-The Balance Podcast: Having a physical fitness routine
+The Balance Podcast: Having a physical Fitness Routine

-U.S. Air National Guard Maj.
-Chaplain Tony Repic, 111th Attack Wing Chaplain, sits down with Tech.
-Sgt.
-Chelsea Coia, 111th ATKW Production Recruiter and physical fitness enthusiast, at Biddle Air National Guard base to talk about physical fitness.
-The Balance Podcast is designed to provide tools that align with the pillars of resilience, which are the mind, body spiritual, and social aspects of our lives.
+Air National Guard Maj.
+Tony Repic, 111th Attack Wing Chaplain, sits down with ANG Tech Sgt.
+Chelsea Coia, 111th ATKW Production Recruiter, to talk about starting a physical fitness routine.
+The Balance Podcast focusses on the four pillars of resilience, the mind, body, spirit and social aspects of our lives.
 (U.S. Air National Guard video by Staff Sgt.
 Wilfredo Acosta)

 |Date Taken: